 About Project Servator

-We work closely with Police Scotland, Metropolitan Police Service, City of London Police and British Transport Police who also operate Project Servator in the areas close to the communities that we serve.
+We work closely with Police Service of Scotland, Metropolitan Police Service, City of London Police and British Transport Police who operate Project Servator in the areas close to the communities that we serve.

 If you see a police officer, please take a moment to talk to them and find out how you can help keep your workplace and community safe.
 Communities defeat terrorism and you can help by being an extra pair of eyes and ears.

 If you see something suspicious, please tell a police officer or call 01371 854444.
 Please use 999 if an immediate response is required.

 We also need you to remain vigilant while out and about, and to follow national ACT (Action Counters Terrorism) guidance.
 More information on what to look out for and how to contact police can be found on the ACT Website .